Advancing the study of institutional dynamics

 The second annual IGRI virtual conference aims to bring together scholars and practitioners doing research that engages the IG.
 For the conference, we invite research presentations that report on any methodological, theoretical, and/or empirical/case-specific uses of the Institutional Grammar (IG) to study policy or societal change.

-If you are interested in presenting your research at the conference, please submit a title and abstract of your presentation through the link below by March 1, 2022.
+If you are interested in presenting your research at the conference, please submit a title and abstract of your presentation through the link below by the extended deadline of March 15, 2022.
 Abstracts should be no longer than 250 words.
 Please list all contributing authors along with their contact email addresses.
 No more than two abstracts per lead author will be accepted.

 If you are interested in participating in the IGRI research conference but do not wish to present, you can simply register to attend using the link below.
 General (non-presenting) conference participants must register for the conference by June 15, 2022.
 Conference presenters must confirm their presentation and register for the conference by April 15, 2022.